 url.pathname returns the URL path.

 Using this information, the application can now invoke the appropriate client-side code to render the page.
-If required, different URL paths (and query strings, if present) can result in different page renderings based on logic contained entirely within the client-side code.
+If required, different URL paths (and query strings and fragments, if present) can result in different page renderings based on logic contained entirely within the client-side code.

 If you’re used to traditional Server-Side Rendered (SSR) applications, this might seem back-to-front.
 Normally it’s the web server that parses the URL path and decides what to render.
 But in this case, it’s the browser!

-Web developers use the term router to describe a component that parses the URL and hands off control to the appropriate rendering code.
+Web developers use the term router to describe the component that parses the URL and hands off control to the appropriate code to take action.
 In traditional SSR applications, the router resides on the web server.
 But in a CSR application that supports multi-page behaviours, the router resides on the client.
-The application still has distinct URLs—but the decision about what page to render is deferred until the application is running in the browser.
+The application still has distinct URL paths—but the decision about what page to render is deferred until the application is running in the browser.